Michaelkinginfosec/michaelkinginfosec/README.md

-<h1 align="center">Hey 👋 What's Up?</h1>
+<h1 align="center">Hey 👋What's Up?</h1>

 ###

-<p align="left">I’m Michael, a passionate developer and tech enthusiast who enjoys building useful apps, solving real-world problems, and sharing what I learn along the way.
+<p align="center">I’m Michael, a passionate developer and tech enthusiast who enjoys building useful apps, solving real-world problems, and sharing what I learn along the way.
 Whether it’s crafting mobile experiences with Flutter, building solid backends with NestJS, or diving into clean architecture, I’m always exploring and creating.<br>This GitHub is where I share my projects, ideas, and experiments — feel free to explore, star, or connect!</p>

 ###